 PROGRAMS USED: ZBrush, 3DSMax, Substance Painter, Photoshop

 This personal project I made for the Dimensions showcase, was made to honor the mythology and folklore for the Raven for SWANA people of all faiths.
 In Judaism, Christianity, and Islam the raven is honored and revered for its symbolism.
-There are many midrash (legends and stories told by rabbinical scholars study Talmudic literature, to account for gaps or missing pieces in the Torah; a midrash typically describes or explains missing context, and is taken as absolute truth,) about the Raven, which also align with indigenous peoples of the Pacific Northwest and their understanding of the raven being a trickster.
+There are many a midrash, (legends and stories told by rabbinical scholars who study Talmudic literature, to account for gaps or missing pieces in the Torah; a midrash typically describes or explains missing context, and is taken as absolute truth,) about the Raven, which also align with indigenous peoples of the Pacific Northwest and their understanding of the raven being a trickster.
 For specifically Middle Eastern and North African Jews, Christians, and Muslims, the raven is understood as a being that had initially transgressed, was pardoned by God, and eventually atoned for his sin.

 They are a symbol of hope and change, and I wanted to explore those themes through 3D art, as well as 2D composition and editing.
 I sold and continue to sell four print compositions of the project, as seen above.